close.svg

 As much as we try to mask our own pain and panic, our kids usually pick up on this and may absorb our feelings, taking them on themselves.
 Talking about the trauma you have experienced helps healing, alleviates shame, and gives you a safe place to consider the best way to approach your child.

-Related: How to Talk to Kids about Porn: Research Reveals 5 Obstacles to Overcome
+Related: How to Talk to Kids About Porn: 7 Top Tips for Savvy Parents

 3. Ask questions

 We’ve seen enough sitcoms - and lived through our own childhoods - so we know that parental lectures are never as effective as we think they are.
-A recent study actually found that lectures are more than just boring.
-They are now they are scientifically proven to be ineffective.
+A study actually found that lectures are more than just boring.
+They are now scientifically proven to be ineffective.

 What’s great about asking questions is that it helps you tailor the conversation.
 You can let their responses guide how much detail you need to share with them.